Garlic Confit and Garlic Oil

 Step Two: Add Garlic and Simmer

 Then turn the heat up to medium-low.
-You want it to reach the point where there are small bubbles in the oil, but not so much that it’s technically boiling.
-Continue cooking garlic slowly in the oil for roughly 45 minutes.
-Not only will the oil be garlic-infused, your house will be, too.
-It’s a wonderful and intense aroma.
+You want it to reach the point where there are tiny bubbles in the oil, but not so much that it’s technically boiling.
+Continue simmering garlic in the oil for roughly 45 minutes.

 Step Three: Cool, Store, and Refrigerate